Anshul-Ram/Bioinformatics_2/README.md

 # Open Bioinformatics Course #2

-## Finding the site of the Ori within a strand of DNA
+## This IPython notebook is a part of a :

 ### **Finding the site of the Ori (Origin Of Replication of DNA).**